 The award will be called:

 The LEV D. LANDAU and LYMAN SPITZER Jr. AWARD

-The Award will be given to an individual or group of researchers not exceeding three, who has made outstanding theoretical, experimental or technical contribution(s) in plasma physics, and has advanced the collaboration and unity between the European Union (EU) and the United States of America (USA) and the member countries of the European Physical Society.
-The award may be given to a team or collaboration of up to four persons if such a team consists of individuals from both the EU and the USA or up to three individuals otherwise.
+The Award will be given to an individual or group of researchers not exceeding three, who has made outstanding theoretical, experimental or technical contribution(s) in plasma physics, and has advanced the collaboration and unity between the United States of America (USA) and the member countries of the European Physical Society.
+The award may be given to a team or collaboration of up to four persons if such a team consists of individuals from both the EPS member countries and the USA or up to three individuals otherwise.
 The areas of plasma physics covered by the Award include, but are not limited to, fundamental plasma physics, fusion plasmas, astrophysical or space plasmas, low-temperature plasmas, or high-energy-density plasmas.

 1) The Award will be given in alternate years, chosen by a joint APS-EPS selection committee comprised of 6 members, 3 from each society.
 The membership of the selection committee to evaluate the nominations is proposed every two years by the Chairperson of the APS Division of Plasma Physics and the Chairperson of the Board of the EPS Plasma Physics Division, based on the guidance of their designated nominating committees or officer(s).
 The membership is subject to approval by the President-elect of the APS and the Executive Board of the EPS.

 3) The Award cannot be awarded posthumously; no person may be awarded the Award more than once.

 4) The Award comprises of a diploma with a citation and a money award of US $ 4000 in US years or its equivalent currency in Europe hosted years (see paragraph 14).